ski-freak/Atnia/content/main/Card Game/Atnia Set One (The New World) Overview.md

 | -------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------- |

 ## Potential
+Potential is a resource which some cards will give you and other cards will use up.
+Even if you lack a dedicated way to leverage your potential, three potential can always be spent as though it is one energy.

 | ![CardImg\|200](https://raw.githubusercontent.com/ski-freak/Delta_Cockatrice_Repo/main/Picurl_Images/Logistics%20Expert.png) | ![CardImg\|200](https://raw.githubusercontent.com/ski-freak/Delta_Cockatrice_Repo/main/Picurl_Images/Fortress%20Automaton.png) | ![CardImg\|200](https://raw.githubusercontent.com/ski-freak/Delta_Cockatrice_Repo/main/Picurl_Images/Lifeless%20Walker.png) |
 | ---------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------- |